My Hemorrhoid Clinic

 A Revolutionary Approach to Treating Hemorrhoids

-HEMBO™ (Hemorrhoid Artery Embolization) is emerging as a groundbreaking, minimally invasive treatment for internal hemorrhoids that offers significant advantages over traditional approaches.
-This innovative procedure provides long-lasting relief from symptoms with minimal discomfort and rapid recovery.
+HEMBO™ (Hemorrhoid Artery Embolization) is emerging as a groundbreaking, minimally invasive treatment for internal hemorrhoids.
+It offers significant advantages over traditional methods, providing long-lasting symptom relief with minimal discomfort and a rapid recovery.

 What is HEMBO?
 (Hemorrhoid Artery Embolization)

 HEMBO™, also known as the “emborrhoid” technique, is a minimally invasive endovascular procedure performed by interventional radiologists to treat internal hemorrhoids.
-The procedure aims to reduce blood flow to hemorrhoids by occluding the arteries that supply them, thereby alleviating symptoms such as bleeding, pain, and prolapse.
+It works by reducing blood flow to the hemorrhoids through the occlusion of the arteries that supply them, thereby alleviating symptoms such as bleeding, pain, and prolapse.

 Procedure Overview

-• Using X-ray guidance, a microcatheter is navigated through the arteries to the superior rectal artery branches that feed the hemorrhoids
+• Under X-ray guidance, a microcatheter is navigated through the arteries to the branches of the superior rectal artery that supply the hemorrhoids.

-• Tiny coils or embolic particles are deployed through the catheter to block blood flow to the hemorrhoidal tissue
+• Tiny coils or embolic particles are delivered through the catheter to block blood flow to the hemorrhoidal tissue.

 Advantages of HEMBO